JL907/Sett/README.md

 ## Change Log
 `1.3.1`
 * Fixed an issue where Sett's Grit had weird interaction with the item Transcendence.
-* Fixed an issue where Face Breaker was using the wrong on hit animation
+* Fixed an issue where Facebreaker was using the wrong on hit animation
 * Camera now zooms out during The Showstopper
 * Adjusted Sett's M1 sound.

 `1.3.0`
-* Fixed an issue where Face Breaker wasn't displaying the on hit animation
+* Fixed an issue where Facebreaker wasn't displaying the on hit animation
 * Added swing sound effect to Knuckle Down and reduced the frequency of grunt sound effect
 * Lowered volume on hit sound effects.
 * Sett's Movement Speed is now 8 M/S (up from 7 M/S)
-* Face Breaker now properly displays correct radius in description.
+* Facebreaker now properly displays correct radius in description.
-* Face Breaker now applies a slow as well as a stun.
+* Facebreaker now applies a slow as well as a stun.
 * Fixed issue where The Showstopper was canceling sprint.

 `1.2.8`